technicaltidbits/gridsome-forestry-starter/journal/configuring-vale-tutorial.md

 ## Conclusion

 Now that you have Vale installed on your computer, you can start linting your own files to make sure they're error-free and consistent in style.
-Next, you'll learn how to customize a `vale.ini` file and modify rules.
+Next, you'll learn how to customize a `vale.ini` file and modify style rules.

 ## Links to learn more

 * [Vale's documentation](https://errata-ai.gitbook.io/vale/)
 * [Vale's style library](https://github.com/errata-ai/styles)

+##### Have any trouble?
+Find any bugs?
+File a GitHub [issue](https://github.com/technicaltidbits/gridsome-forestry-starter/issues) to let me know.